hhemen101/AIM-PQC-Projects/Quantum-Resistant Encrypted Chat/README.md

 # Quantum-Resistant Encrypted Chat
-This project demonstrates a quantum resistant messaging prototype using Kyber, a post-quantum key encapsulation mechanism (KEM), combined with symmetric encryption using Advanced Encryption Standard (AES).
+This project demonstrates a quantum-resistant messaging prototype using Kyber, a post-quantum key encapsulation mechanism (KEM), combined with symmetric encryption using Advanced Encryption Standard (AES).
 Two parties (Alice and Bob) securely establish a shared secret to send encrypted messages and decrypt them.
 The simulation is executed 3 times because it iterates through 3 of the Kyber variants to securely establish a shared key.

 ## Project Overview